 Remember that learning is everywhere.
 Earning a degree is an important way to propel your career forward.
 You can also learn in other ways—from experience on the job and through support systems within the profession.

 Develop your technical skills.
 Like many fields, project management technology is continually evolving, so professionals need to stay ahead of trends in the field.
 For example, many project managers today are investigating the potential applications of artificial intelligence and robotics.
-“Artificial intelligence will play an important role in the way we collect, store, and share lessons learned in project management,” says Dr. Alexis.
+“Artificial intelligence will play an important role in the way we collect, store, and share lessons learned in project management,” Alexis says.
 “Capturing lessons learned will be more structured, and machine learning will help reduce mistakes and project failure.”

 Develop a strong network for support.
 Many professionals are willing to share their knowledge and experience.
-Two places to start are the Project Management Institute as well as project management groups on LinkedIn.
+Two places to start are the Project Management Institute and project management groups on LinkedIn.

 Hone your leadership skills.
-Power and influence are important, yet often a project manager has team members on their project who are not their direct reports, which can be an added challenge.
+Power and influence are important, yet often project managers have project team members on their project who are not their direct reports, which can be an added challenge.
 However, you can influence people based on your power, which comes from different sources.
 Sometimes project managers will rely on their expert power to influence team members or their referent power—their ability to connect with others and develop connections within the organization.
 Simply knowing your field isn’t enough.
-You need strong leadership and interpersonal skills.
+Strong leadership and communication are essential skills for project managers.

 Share the value of project management.
 Demonstrate to managers and others in the organization how project management is essential for developing the organization’s competitive advantage.
 Effective project management can result in measurable benefits such as improved productivity or reduced time-to-market for a new product.